 I have been working with quantitative analyses for several years, culminating in a PhD degree from the Royal Institute of Technology in Stockholm, Sweden in 2012.
+During my PhD, I invented and tested techniques for feature selection, a method for clustering data, and made findings about the organisation of representations in the olfactory (smell) system in mammals using techniques from machine learning and statistics.
 Additionally, among other things, I am fluent in several programming and scripting languages, and have implemented websites, submission platforms for university courses, built linux clusters, and implemented models of the brain on high-performance computers.

 BiosketchGrowing up between Mannheim and Heidelberg, on a long-term quest for entropy reduction, Benjamin has been leading a peripatetic life.
 He has been living in different places including St. Petersburg, Sofia, Ankara, Tokyo, Barcelona, Stockholm, Berlin, and Heraklion, soaking up many pieces of information and acquiring formal education in different subjects including computer vision, artificial intelligence, computational complexity, neural network theory, biology, neuroscience, cognitive science, linear algebra, probability and optimization theory.
 After finishing his PhD at the KTH Royal Institute of Technology with Professors Anders Lansner and Tony Lindeberg, and a research stay in Berlin at the Freie Universitaet Berlin, he is currently working as a Postdoctoral Fellow in the Computational Biology Laboratory at the Institute of Molecular Biology and Biotechnology (IMBB) of the Foundation of Research and Technology-Hellas (F.O.R.T.H.) in Heraklion, Greece.